ucsb-cs148-w24/project-pj11-songrater/README.md

 To initialize the database, you first need to create a user role where you can have permissions for creating a db, creating tables, etc. Run the following commands:
 1. psql postgres
-2. Then inside of the psql client, run CREATE ROLE <username> CREATEDB LOGIN PASSWORD '<password>';
+2. Then inside of the psql client, run CREATE ROLE "username" CREATEDB LOGIN PASSWORD "password";
 3. Once you have created the user role (with username and password), save those credentials for later.
 You can also list all user roles with \du inside of psql client

 Exit out of psql client with \q, cd into the db folder, then inside of musicdb.sql file, replace this line "OWNER = adas16" with your own username (from create role).
 In tables.sql file, you will see these same "OWNER = " lines as well.
 Replace them with your username.
 Then, while still inside of db folder, run these 2 commands:
-1. psql postgres -U <username> -a -f musicdb.sql
+1. psql postgres -U "username" -a -f musicdb.sql
-2. psql postgres -U <username> -d musicdb -a -f tables.sql
+2. psql postgres -U "username" -d musicdb -a -f tables.sql

-<username> should be replaced with your username.
+"username" should be replaced with your username.

 Then, to connect the database from your flask server, your postgres username and passwords have to be exported.
 To do so, run:
 1. export DB_USERNAME="postgres"